Holden Ute

-The Holden Ute (also known as The Holden Commodore Ute) is a coupe utility built by Holden, the Australian subsidiary of General Motors, from 2000 to 2017.
-Before then, Holden had marketed their Commodore-based utility models under the Holden Utility (VG) and Holden Commodore utility (VP, VR, VS) names, although the term “Holden Ute” was also used in their official marketing literature.
-The Holden Ute name is often used for earlier Holden Utility models (which were produced from 1951 to 1985) as the word "ute" is a colloquial term used commonly in Australia for a utility vehicle.
-Holden's performance division, an independent company called HSV assembled a high-performance version called the Maloo.
-Between 2003 and 2007, Holden built a stretched, crew cab version of the Ute with four doors and seating for five, called the Holden Crewman and between 2003 and 2005 a Cab chassis version known as the Holden One Tonner.
+The Holden Ute is a coupe utility built by Holden, the Australian subsidiary of General Motors, from 2000 to 2017.
+The word "ute" is a colloquial term used commonly in Australia for 'coupe utility'.
+Between 2003 and 2007, Holden built a crew cab version, called the Holden Crewman and between 2003 and 2005 a cab chassis version known as the Holden One Tonner.

 The VX Commodore-based Ute launched with a locally built 3.8-litre Ecotec V6 engine of Buick design.
 A 5.7-litre Generation III V8 engine option was also available, but this was replaced by the 6.0-litre Generation 4 in 2006, and updated to the L98 specification later on that year.
 In 2004, Holden replaced the V6 with a 3.6-litre Alloytec unit.

 The Australian-assembled Ute was to be sold in the United States as the Pontiac G8 ST starting in 2009 alongside the four-door Commodore-based G8 sedan.
 However, due to GM's company-wide model review, due to the 2008 financial crisis, such plans were shelved on 6 January 2009.
 Exports of the G8 sedan remain unaffected.
 Sales of the Ute in South Africa as the Chevrolet Lumina SS commenced during 2006/2007 and in Middle East in 2009/2010, making it the first full-size Chevrolet coupé utility ever since the 1987 discontinuation of the El Camino (even though this Lumina was never sold in the USA).